hamzahik/wakanda-paas-doc/Application_dashboard.rst

 Monitoring view
 ***************

-The monitoring view allows you to monitor the activity of your application, by charting usage statistics of memory, storage and network.
+The monitoring view allows you to monitor the activity of your application, by charting usage statistics of memory, storage and network I/O.

 Graph's time-frame
 ==================